The perfect way to discover the Soulanges Canal

 Coteau dam work info (Coteau-du-Lac to Salaberry-de-Valleyfield)

-The cycle path on the Coteau-1, 2 and 3 dams will remain closed until further notice for the end of the structural works.
-However, an alternate route on the Monseigneur-Langlois bridge is now open for the summer season.
+The bike path on Coteau-1, 2, 3 and 4 dams will remain closed until further notice.
+However, an alternative solution on the Monseigneur-Langlois bridge is now open for the 2023 summer season.
 Access the dike by Chemin du Fleuve and take the intersection towards the Monseigneur-Langlois bridge.
+Work is scheduled for completion in December 2023.

 Info-works Saint-Timothée Loop